ahayden/notebook/Enigma2020.md

 #### [Virtual Reality Brings Real Risks: Are We Ready?](https://www.usenix.org/conference/enigma2020/presentation/pearlman)

 #### [What Does It Mean for Machine Learning to Be Trustworthy?](https://www.usenix.org/conference/enigma2020/presentation/papernot)
-- DP requires that an observer cannot determine if a single sample is within a training set.
+- Differential Privacy requires that an observer cannot determine if a single sample is within a training set.
 - A model can be trained to fit a training set that includes extremes, but still correctly identifies them.
 These extremes are at risk to be identified, so parameters must be tuned to make the model less fit to the training set, but also preserve privacy.
 - Governance applies to models in the case that a training subject must be removed from a training set.
 This is machine unlearning.
 Privacy techniques operate on the extremes of the data set whereas overfitting corrections operate in the general case, so DP corrects for overfitting while correcting for overfitting does not preserve privacy.
 - [Distribution Density, Tails, and Outliers in Machine Learning: Metrics and Applications](https://arxiv.org/abs/1910.13427)